dbanetto/uni/assign-03/report.md

 ## A)

 For a weather forecasting system, a parallel architecture would be the most appropriate.
-This is because most weather forecasting algorithm's operate with historic data and a costly calculation to predict a region's weather and you can parallelized non-neighbouring regions well as they will not affect each other and can be computed in isolation.
+This is because weather forecasting can be broken down into smaller tasks that can run simultaneously.

 ## B)

-Given that the web server is serving a static web page a parallel architecture would be the most appropriate.
+For a web server concurrent architecture would be the most appropriate.
-The web server will be parallel because a request for a static asset has no need to interact with a shared resources because the file system or the blob storage will allow multiple reads at once.
-Unless the web server running a web application that interacts with a shared resource such as a database or a cache then the web application will be more likely to have distributed characteristics.
+This is because there are multiple parts, such as database connections, sending/receiving requests, accessing cache stores and more that have been designed to be able to handle simultaneous requests from many clients

 ## C)

-An appropriate architecture for a airline booking system that checks many fares would be a concurrent architecture, given that the checking and the viewing systems are running independently and update the same shared resource.
+An appropriate architecture for a airline booking system that checks many fares would be a distributed architecture.
-This would be appropriate as there will be concurrent problems with the consistency of the database between the time of the user viewing the page and the freshest batch from then a scraper of other booking sites.
+This is because the booking system will be made up of many different physical machines, such as one machine dedicated to serving the web application, one to find the airline fares and another to interact with the booking system securely.

 ## D)